 How to make Cauliflower Rice in just 10 minutes!
-This low-carb, Keto friendly and gluten-free alternative to grain rice.
-It’s an easy and delicious healthy option for many rice dishes!
+This low-carb, Keto friendly and gluten-free alternative to grain rice is an easy and delicious option for many rice dishes!

-For the past few weeks, I have been testing the idea of rice made of cauliflower and it’s use in many dishes you would typically serve with rice.
+For the past few weeks, I have been testing the idea of rice made of cauliflower and it’s uses in many dishes you would typically serve with rice.
 And I am OBSESSED!
-Can’t believe it took me so long to jump on this, especially since (as you may know) I love love love my healthy cauliflower Alfredo sauce and used it in healthy mac and cheese and our beloved Fettuccine Alfredo pasta dish.
+Can’t believe it took me so long to jump on this, especially since (as you may know) I love love love my cauliflower Alfredo sauce and used it in healthy mac and cheese and our beloved Fettuccine Alfredo pasta dish.
 This Cauliflower Rice is perfect in any Asian dish, topped with stir fry or served with grilled chicken and steamed broccoli.

 From a medium cauliflower head, I got about 6 cups of “rice”.
 I use 2 to 2 and 1/2 cups for a dish.
 The rest, I store in a Ziploc bag in my fridge to use during the week.

 The real test for this rice alternative was to serve it to my Hubby.
-I mentioned before that he is quite sensitive to different textures which I believe also let’s him identify ingredients very quickly.
-It’s like a game for us sometimes – I give him a taste of something and let him guess the ingredients and man, he gets them every time! 😀 Anyhow, I served him this cauliflower rice cooked and simply seasoned with salt and pepper.
+I mentioned before that he is quite sensitive to different textures which I believe also lets him identify ingredients very quickly.
+I served him this cauliflower rice cooked and simply seasoned with salt and pepper.
 He LOVED it!
 He said it tastes just like my perfectly fluffy rice!
 And so did our kids!
-Score and score!

 If you like this recipe and make it, snap a photo and share it on INSTAGRAM!
 Tag me @crunchycreamysweet so I can check it out! 😀

 Make healthy cauliflower rice with fresh cauliflower head, by using a grater or a food processor.
 It only takes 10 minutes!
 Perfect low-carb, keto friendly, gluten-free option.
 Freeze and keep to use in place of white rice.

 Remove leaves and core of cauliflower.
 Cut the head into florets and cut off the thicker ends.